KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

    |image150|

    Figure 7.17: Move a dimension from the columns axis to the filter panel.

-   Swaping axes

 Similarly, a dimension can be moved from the filter panel to the rows axis simply dragging and dropping it from one place to the other.

 Swaping axes
 ~~~~~~~~~~~~

 To swap axes the user should click on the icon |image151|.
-The user
-   will get the outcome showed in Figure 7.18.
+The user will get the outcome showed in Figure 7.18.

    |image152|